Emergency Treatment of Gunshot Wounds & Related Trauma

 You learn to recognize injuries and triage them by severity and treat them without wasting precious time.
 You will get to see and use equipment that is cutting edge for trauma care.
 This class will not only help you but your family also as injuries can occur anytime and anywhere.

 $50 discount for retakes.
-Must register by phone to recieve discount.
+Must register by phone to receive discount.